 Wild burros range through a wide variety of desert habitats as long as they are within 10 miles of drinking water and eat an average of 6,000 pounds of forage per burro per year.

-Wildlife: A variety of wildlife call the HMA home, they include mule deer, coyotes, porcupines, desert cottontails, black-tailed jackrabbits, and many songbirds.
+A variety of wildlife call the Canyonlands Herd Management Area home including mule deer, coyotes, porcupines, desert cottontails, black-tailed jackrabbits, and many songbirds.
 A few desert animals are primarily active during the day.
 These include rock squirrels, antelope squirrels, chipmunks, lizards, snakes, hawks, and eagles.

-Special Travel Conditions: The area is very remote and weather conditions can change abruptly; thus 4-wheel drive vehicles are recommended.
-Special care and extra supplies (including a good map and gps unit) should be take when traveling to this HMA due to it’s remoteness.
+The area is very remote and weather conditions can change abruptly, so 4-wheel drive vehicles are recommended.
+Special care and extra supplies (including a good map and GPS unit) should be take when traveling to this Herd Management Area due to it’s remoteness.